 FIELD DESCRIPTION OPTIONS Active Press [SPACE BAR] to select Yes or No .
 Choose Yes and press [ENTER] to activate the schedule set.
 Yes No Start Date Enter the start date when you wish the set to take effect in year -month-date format.
 Valid dates are from the present to 2036-February-5.

-25-2 Call Scheduling

-Table 25-1Schedule Set Setup Fields

-FIELD DESCRIPTION OPTIONS How Often Should this schedule set recur weekly or be used just once only?
+How Often Should this schedule set recur weekly or be used just once only?
 Press [SPACE BAR] and then [ENTER] to select Once or Weekly .
 Both these options are mutually exclusive.
 If Once is selected, then all weekday settings are N/A .
 When Once is selected, the schedule rule deletes automatically after the scheduled time elapses.
 Once Weekly Once: Date If you selected Once in the How Often field above, then enter the date the set should activate here in year-month-date format.
+Weekday:

+36-2 Call Scheduling

+Table 36-1 Schedule Set Setup

-Weekday: Day If you selected Weekly in the How Often field above, then select the day(s) when the set should activate (and recur) by going to that day(s) and pressing [SPACE BAR] to select Yes , then press [ENTER].
-Yes No N/A Start Time Enter the start time when you wish the schedule set to take effect in hour-minute format.
+FIELD DESCRIPTION PTIONS Day If you selected Weekly in the How Often field above, then select the day(s) when the set should activate (and recur) by going to that day(s) and pressing [SPACE BAR] to select Yes , then press [ENTER].
+Yes No N/A Start Time Enter the start time when you wish the schedule set to take effect in hourminute format.
 Duration Enter the maximum length of time this connection is allowed in hour-minute format.
 Action Forced On means that the connection is maintained whether or not there is a demand call on the line and will persist for the time period specified in the Duration field.
-Forced Down means that the connection is blocked whether or not there is a demand call on the line.
-Enable Dial-On-Demand means that this schedule permits a demand call Forced On Forced Down Enable Dial- On-Demand Disable
+Forced On Forced Down Forced Down means that the connection is blocked whether or not there is a demand call on the line.
+Enable Dial- On-Demand Enable Dial-On-Demand means that this schedule permits a demand call on the line.
+Disable Dial- On-Demand Disable Dial-On-Demand means that this schedule prevents a demand call on the line.